 Overseas (detail) 2015 Archival pen drawing on Fabriano acid free 200gsm

-The Way is the route most travelled, an intended direction.
+Natalie Ryde presents a collection of drawings inspired by the route most traveled, an intended direction at the SE9 Container Gallery.
 It alludes to working methods and ritual, our repeated circuits and circadian rhythms.

 We are often shown the way or plot a course before we set out on a journey, looking for reference points to keep ourselves right: landmarks, maps and the tracks of others.
 Where a map could be seen as an approximation of a larger geography, these drawings each explore a different course of my thinking.
 Drawings stretch out to the edge of the paper suggesting that what is visible is only a fragment of the whole, while others float over an indeterminate surface, fully formed but open to interpretation.